-Here is everything you need to know about the Cayenne pepper, a rich flavored spice that's already in millions of homes.
+Here is everything you need to know about the Cayenne pepper, a rich flavored spice already in millions of homes.

 What are cayenne peppers?